22 Essential Tips for Dining Room Lighting Over Table

 Warm vs. Cool Light Temperature

-8. Matching Lighting Style to Decor
+8. Matching Lighting Style to Your Decor

 Modern dining room with a long wooden table, minimalist chairs, and a black linear pendant light fixture hanging above, illustrating matching lighting style to decor.